Legal

 1. Define Insolvency

 Insolvency is when a business is unable to pay its debts.
 This can happen for many reasons, including poor management, economic downturns, or excessive debt.
-If a business is insolvent, its assets are used to pay off its debts.
+If a company is insolvent, its assets are used to pay off its debts.

 There are several warning signs that a business may be insolvent, including: